 Playford 1651 … and more !

-N.B.: if you don’t speak the language of Molière, DON’T PANIC !
+N.B.: registration form is in French BUT if you don’t speak the language of Molière, DON’T PANIC !
 We provide you a Registration assistance in English over here.

-- In this 2nd talk (2/3) on the 17th century English Country Dances repertoire, using many videos filmed with the support of the French National Dance Center, I will explore, starting with the Measure, the basic structures of the John Playford dances.
+- In the 2nd talk (2/3) on the 17th century English Country Dances repertoire, using many videos filmed with the support of the French National Dance Center, I have explored, starting with the Measure, the basic structures of the John Playford dances.

 - In the First (1/3) in this serie of three talks devoted to the repertoire of 17th Century English figure dances and its reference text, After the generalities of use and the reminder of the historical context, I proposed to guide you step by step through the English Dancing Master (Generalities, Historical background, False leads, Let’s open the book: orientation, numbering, proper and improper, music, …)